 JSI, as a member of the North American Numbering Council (NANC), participated on the working group charged with determining the best code to use for the hotline.
 The working group met countless days and hours to select this short, memorable number that will make a big difference in the lives of many.
 We encourage all clients to begin to educate their staff and customers on this extremely important new code.

 JSI will share more information as the industry begins working on 988 implementation and the necessary consumer education efforts that will be a big part of this process.
-In the interim, please contact Bridget Alexander White in JSI’s Maryland office at 301-459-7590 with any questions.
+In the interim, please contact one of our experts by clicking the button below.